MyMunna/JavaAssignment-100485/JavaAssignment-100485/docs/PRESENTATION.md

 - One simple table (products)
 - One main entity (Product)
 - A clear JavaFX + JDBC flow

-This makes it easy to explain while still meeting all project requirements:
 - Object-Oriented Programming (OOP)
 - Generics
 - Exception handling